jakobzhao/geog371/lectures/lec13/readme.md

 To capture the color of a map, you can follow the following procedure.

-- Create a screenshot of a map;
+- Create a screenshot of the web map;

 - Paste the screenshot to one slide in `Microsoft Powerpoint`;